 At a parole suitability hearing, a hearing panel determines whether an incarcerated person is suitable for parole by considering all relevant and reliable information available.
 At an elderly parole hearing, the hearing panel is also required to give special consideration to the incarcerated person’s advanced age, long-term confinement, and diminished physical condition, if any.
 These elderly offender factors are also considered by the Board’s forensic clinical psychologists when preparing risk assessments for elderly parole hearings.
 Further information on the elderly factors can be found in the board’s regulations at California Code of Regulations, title 15, section 2449.43.

 Release Dates and Denial Lengths for Elderly Parole Hearings

-If an inmate is granted parole at an elderly parole hearing, the inmate will be eligible for release immediately after the decision granting him or her parole is final (which can take up to five months).
-The decision granting the inmate parole is subject to the board’s decision review process and the Governor’s review process.
+If an incarcerated person is granted parole at an elderly parole hearing, they will be eligible for release immediately after applicable review periods, which can take up to five months.
+A decision to grant parole is subject to the Board’s decision review process and the Governor’s review process.

-If an inmate is denied parole at an elderly parole hearing, he or she will be denied parole for 15, 10, 7, 5, or 3 years.
+If an incarcerated person is denied parole at an elderly parole hearing, they will be denied parole for 15, 10, 7, 5, or 3 years.